 OS X supports two user help features: Help tags and Apple Help.
 Help tags allow you to provide temporary context-sensitive help whereas Apple Help allows you to provide a more thorough discussion of a topic or task.

 For the best user experience, don’t create a custom help feature.
-When users refer to help, it is usually because they are having difficulty accomplishing a task, which means they might be frustrated.
-This is not a good time to make them learn yet another task, such as figuring out a help viewing mechanism that differs from the one they use in all the other apps on their computer.
+When users refer to help, it’s usually because they are having difficulty accomplishing a task, which means they might be frustrated.
+This isn’t a good time to make them learn yet another task, such as figuring out a help viewing mechanism that differs from the one they use in all the other apps on their computer.

 Using Apple Help, you can display HTML files in Help Viewer, a browser-like app designed for displaying and searching help documents.
 Help Viewer can also display documents containing QuickTime content, open AppleScript-based automations, retrieve updated help content from the Internet, and provide context-sensitive assistance.